git-sumana/CyberSecurityLearning/Day8.md

-TCP, UDP and their ports; ICMP
+TCP, UDP and their ports; ICMP; reg and unreg ports;